 2. Vetted Placements

-On our Language Homestay programs in France, Italy, and Spain, our in-country partners vet the host families and ensure participants are placed in safe environments.
+On our Language Homestay programs in France and Italy, our in-country partners vet the host families and ensure participants are placed in safe environments.
 Could you find a host family on your own?
 Sure, but wouldn’t you rather live with a family that’s been screened?